 On the island of Bali, roughly 14km North of Ubud you can find the stunning Tirta Empul Temple.
 A Hindu Balinese temple that has been around since 926 AD and is still being actively used to this day.
 Wander around the gardens or admire people who are doing the purification ritual, or even participate in the purification ritual in the water of the holy spring yourself.
 The Tirta Empul temple is dedicated to Vishnu, the Hindu God of Water, and is considered one of the most holy temples in Bali.
-A visit to Tirta Empul will guaranteed be a unique experience, so read here everything you need to know about visiting the Tirta Empul Temple in Bali…
+A visit to Tirta Empul will guaranteed be a unique experience, an item that you would want to add to your Bali bucket list, so read here everything you need to know about visiting the Tirta Empul Temple in Bali…

 Where is Ubud?

 Roughly 1,5 hours North of the party paradises of Kuta you will find the small town of Ubud.
 While the centre is filled with tourists and touristic shops it isn’t hard to escape the crowds in Ubud.
 Drive half an hour North and you will find yourself between some of the most stunning rice terraces you have ever seen, drive 45 min east and explore some of Bali’s most stunning waterfalls such as the Tibumama Waterfall!
 There is a reason Ubud is such a touristic hotspot, and going to Bali, Ubud is a place that should be on your itinerary!

 Now that you have decided to put Ubud on your itinerary, the next question is, where should you stay?
 Luckily for all of us there are many options for any kind of traveler in Ubud.
 You will find budget hostels but also many luxury resorts.
 It all depends on your preference and your budget.
 Here are some of our booking suggestions: